Q: What is the Voluntary Human Extinction Movement?

 The above could be called the Terrorist Human Extermination Movement (THEM), but that's labeling and encourages a "Them or Us" attitude.

-VHEMT is opposed to what these people are doing, but it's doubtful
+VHEMT is opposed to what these people are doing, but it’s doubtful any would bother to return the favor.
+Really, there isn’t much point in opposing a voluntary movement which harms none and benefits all.

-I think voluntary human
+I think voluntary human extinction is misguided or worse.

 Q: How do I join?